jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 that is close to the component uses the data.
-The idea utilizes the assumption that the cost of making a copy of the data is low, as well as the the cost of querying for the data in a cache is less expensive compared to acquring the data again.
+The idea utilizes the assumption that the cost of making a copy of the data is low, as well as the the cost of querying for the data in a cache is less expensive compared to acquiring the data again.
 As a result, if the data is frequently requested, the cache could help bringing down the average cost of requesting for that data.
 In other words, we are trading the cost of acquiring the data with